Good analytics is no match for bad data. Bad data wins every time.

 All this incredible functionality comes with a very steep price tag; it is by far the most expensive on the list.
 Alteryx starts at $5,195/user per year (so $432/month), significantly more expensive than the other options listed above.
 This tool is probably going to be out of your budget range if you are looking to build out your first data pipeline.

 Panoply is a fully integrated data management platform that makes it easier than ever to connect your data.
 It is the only data pipeline tool that effortlessly puts all your business data in one place, gives all employees unlimited access to it, and requires zero maintenance.

 You can set up Panoply in minutes and maintain it forever without any coding knowledge or specialist expertise.
 What used to take engineering teams weeks to achieve, Panoply does in minutes.
 The 'hours' that Matillion takes to learn seems like a lifetime now, right?

 Panoply supports your business-critical data integrations from APIs, files, and databases that you can set up in a few clicks.
 There is no need for additional data pipeline tools or a caching layer.

 Panoply uses the Extract, Load, Transform (ELT) paradigm, rather than ETL, which dramatically speeds up data ingestion, giving you more time to focus on data analysis rather than fiddling with your data pipeline.

-Panoply gets all your data in one place backed by industry-leading AWS and Microsoft Azure infrastructure.
-Thus, it's easy to analyze data with standard SQL, and you can connect virtually any tool via industry-standard ODBC/JDBC.
+Panoply gets all your data in one place, making it easy to analyze data with standard SQL via BI or analytical tools using industry-standard ODBC/JDBC.
 Finally, you have full visibility of your data pipeline thanks to detailed reporting and control over your job schedules.